erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 Through the first 45  days of this year, the market seemed flat for the US indexes.
 However, under the surface there has been lots of movement in both directions.
 If you're holding software or data center stocks, you are feeling pain.
 I feel like I am better diversified than ever, and it has helped to know I'm allocated to international, value and small-cap stocks while my blue chip large-cap stocks have been stagnant.

+disclosure: all investments have risk, invest at your own risk.
+I'm not a financial advisor and this is not financial advice.